hrishim/llvl_prog1_book/src/c_syntax.md

 // That is why there is no main().

 void function1() {
-  int x = 2;
+  /* This function takes no parameters and returns no value */ int x = 2;
   char y = 'i';
   uart_puts("Value of x is: ");